saikrithik/LADS-License-Authorization-and-Drivers-Saftey/README.md

 3. Run Final.py program for usage of application.
 ## Working Photos
 #### Detects Face(IF USER is Authorized it detects eye landamrks)
+#### Data is Encoded at the User end.
+Only admin can see the history of the user.
 <img src="LADS Images\LADS1.png"
      alt="Markdown Monster icon"
      style="float: left; margin-right: 5px;" />